Updated: May 2021, August 2021, January 2022

-54% of small businesses have identified cash flow issues as a major bottleneck to grow their business.
+54% of small businesses have identified cash flow issues as a major bottleneck to growing their business.
 76% depend chiefly on cash flow generated from operations to grow and survive.
 And a further 70% concur that poor cash flow presents the greatest threat to their companies.
 7 in 10 companies are said to be hamstrung by poor cash flow.
 The main challenge accruing from poor cash flow is the inability to pay suppliers on time.

 Whilst loans, debt or equity led financing, credit cards are options most small businesses explore.
 Inventory and/or stock management tools can help them with optimising (in most cases reducing) cash flow issues

 This article explores how Inventory Accuracy can reduce cash flow issues over time.

 Companies usually rely upon inventory for the purposes of operating and filling their client’s orders.
 Inventory is key to assisting companies with tasks like staying within budget and planning.
 Therefore, it is vital for businesses to maintain precise inventory records.
 Accurate inventory is a chief management tool offering many benefits, including improving cash flow, in the following ways.